Are you in hardship and need to sell your property?

 Foreclosure:

-· After 90 days of missing payments (usually), the Bank trustee (lawyer) files a “notice of Default” (NOD) and Bank informs borrower of a 90 days of reinstatement period
+· After 90 days of missing payments (usually), the Bank trustee (lawyer) files a “notice of Default” (NOD) and Bank informs borrower of a period of reinstatement that could go for other 90 days period

-· After the 90 days of reinstatement, a court order of foreclosure is issued and specifies how the foreclosure must take place and in which terms.
+· After the reinstatement period, a court order of foreclosure is issued and specifies how the foreclosure must take place and in which terms.

 · The Bank issues a “notice of sale” and put that notice in the house and publishes for 3 weeks in a newspaper in the County of the property.